ReconJSON/ReconJSON/README.md

 This format is pure JSON, with the `Host` objects collapsed into a single line.
 The reasoning behind this decision is to provide a file that can easily be parsed by programming languages' JSON libraries while also producing a file that is grep-able and one which a simple `wc -l` command will immediately convey the correct number of hosts to the user (number of lines - 2).

+When placing data into arrays, the data SHOULD be sorted alphabetically (or numerically) if not otherwise specified.

 ## Types
 The following types are defined within the ReconJSON standard: